 Men with salt and pepper beards either naturally develop these white and gray highlights as they age or use hair dye to create this monochrome beard.
 We’ll show some current trending styles and what dyes to choose to get this look.

-Trendy Salt and Pepper Looks
+Trendy Salt & Pepper Beards

 Older men have a distinguished silver and grey beard like Oscar Isaac or Joe Manganiello (below).
-These men’s beard styles show off their aged beard growth which typically have streaks of white and grey hair.
+These men’s beard styles show off their aged beard growth, which typically have streaks of white and grey hair.

 1. Natural Salt and Pepper Beard

-With just good genetics and without the need for grey beard dye, you can achieve a classy look like Joe’s scruff beard below.
+With just good genetics and without the need for grey beard dye, you can achieve a classy look, like Joe’s scruff beard below.

 3. Salt and Pepper Goatee